biblhertz/trans2tei/README.md

 Workflow for creating structured tei documents from Transkribus layout+text recognition

-This project is based on [page2tei](https://github.com/dariok/page2tei) bei Dario Kampkaspar and extended with several waves of string replacements and XSLT transformations.
+This project is based on [page2tei](https://github.com/dariok/page2tei) by Dario Kampkaspar and extended with several waves of string replacements and XSLT transformations.

 ## Structure of this project